matteobkh/glaive-granular/README.md

 - **Jitter**: introduces randomness into the timing of the playback of each grain
 - **Pan**: randomly pans each grain left or right by a random amount
 - **Spread**: increase the chance of taking a grain from later in the sample relative to the current playback index
+- **Reverse probability**: percent chance with which each grain may play backwards
 ### Pitch controls
 - **Semitones**: pitch grains up or down by up to 24 semitones (2 octaves)
 - **Cents**: fine tune the pitch of the grains up or down 100 cents (1 semitone)